rust-lang/leadership-council/policies/project-director-election-process.md

 not specify how this will happen, but the council would likely convene a subcommittee to work on the issue and report back to the council.

+### Conflicts of Interest

+The Council will follow the policies defined in the [Leadership Council RFC][rfc3392] for handling conflicts of interest.
+One potential source of conflicts of interest is if a Council member is nominated as a candidate for the Project Director role.

 ### FAQ

 #### Why is there no step where we require that people consent to be nominated?